hashintel/hash/README.md

 ### ECONNREFUSED: Refused to connect to your block

 The backend Docker instance may not be able to reach your locally hosted block.
 In that case, you can use [Cloudflare Tunnels](https://developers.cloudflare.com/pages/how-to/preview-with-cloudflare-tunnel) to serve your localhost port via a URL, and use that in `blockPaths.json`.

+### API server: request to http://localhost:\*/metadata.json failed, reason: connect ECONNREFUSED 127.0.0.1:\*

+The collab server (which is a part of the API container) fails to reach a locally developed block.
+You can fix it by replacing `localhost` with `host.docker.internal` in `blockPaths.json`.

+Check [Integration w/ blockprotocol.org](#integration-w-blockprotocolorg) section for details.